Vape Explosion Lawsuit

 Who is Using Vape Devices?

 According to the U.S. Centers for Disease Control and Prevention, the majority of adults who use e-cigarettes were regular smokers of traditional cigarettes.
-Nearly 30 percent were former regular cigarette smokes and 11 percent had never been regular cigarette smokers.
+Nearly 30% were former regular cigarette smokes and 11% were never regular cigarette smokers.

 Even though the FDA has loosened its regulations on the e-cigarette and vape industry, there are many laws and regulations in place for how products should work and fulfill expectations.
 If the product does not work as advertised but instead causes injury or even wrongful death, our firm can provide assistance as soon as you contact our office.
 We have substantial experience with product liability cases, which is the liability of distributors, suppliers, and manufacturers for defective products.

 A vape injury or e-cigarette explosion injury can leave you with debilitating injuries and several thousands of dollars in medical debt.
 A consumer who is unfortunate enough to be the user of a defective product should not have to face medical bills alone.
 An e-cigarette explosion attorney from The Carlson Law Firm can prove liability with the assistance of one of our personal investigators.
 There is no other place you need to go to get the representation you deserve.

 Product liability is often difficult to determine because it is hard to figure out who is truly at fault.
 Manufacturers are liable for design defects and other preventable situations.
 An e-cig explosion attorney from The Carlson Law Firm will thoroughly investigate your case to prove manufacturer fault.